Ulster coat: In fiction

-The title character of Madeline wore an ulster coat as a nod to Sherlock Holmes while doing detective work.
+In other instances, the appearance of an ulster is a reference to Sherlock Holmes' choice of garment.
+For example, the title character of Madeline wore an ulster coat as a nod to Sherlock Holmes while doing detective work.
 Similarly, the Eleventh Doctor, played by Matt Smith, wore an ulster coat when posing as Sherlock Holmes on the Doctor Who episode The Snowmen.